 Two child care surveys were conducted in October 2019.
 The Parent Survey helped us to better understand the types of child care parents use, barriers they encounter, and preferred child care arrangements moving forward.
 The Provider Survey helped us to better understand the types of child care offered in Whistler, future trends, barriers faced, expansion plans and what can be done to ensure Whistler has enough child care spaces for the next 5 to 10 years.

-As a condition of the funding for a child care study and action plan, the RMOW must complete this project no later than March 1, 2020 and submit a final report no later than March 30, 2020.
+As a condition of the funding for a child care study and action plan, the RMOW must complete this project by August 31.
 Key project deliverables and the anticipated timeline are described below.

 |Space inventory||June–Aug 2019||Research and seek child care provider input to determine number of facilities, locations, care spaces by type, access rates, waitlist numbers, etc. in accordance with inventory requirements outlined in the program requirements.|

 |Stakeholder engagement||June–Oct 2019||Use stakeholder survey and child care provider survey to determine current state, trends, action ideas, barriers, etc. related to child care in Whistler.
 Stakeholders will include parents, child care providers, Indigenous and under-served populations.|

 |Policy and bylaw review and analysis||July–Sept 2019||Directly contact key RMOW staff and other jurisdictions to compile and review relevant policies and bylaws.|